ELVIS-Project/Dodecachordon-Data-Set/Book-1/Literature-Examples/README.md

 #### Clefs
 + Transcribe the example in the correct octave
   - C clefs indicate middle C
-    - Avoid ledger lines by changing clefs
   - F clefs indicate the F below middle C
++ If possible, use the same clef as the example (this will help the editors catch mistakes)
++ Avoid use of ledger lines

 #### Ligatures
 + Enter ligatures as slurs